-GOVERNOR’S OFFICE NEWS RELEASE: Milestone reached in Hawai‘i Island dengue fever outbreakPosted on Apr 27, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Milestone reached in Hawai‘i Island dengue fever outbreakPosted on Apr 27, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – With no reports of recent incidences of locally acquired dengue fever in 30 days, the state and County of Hawai‘i announced a significant milestone in the Hawai‘i Island outbreak that began in October.
 While the outbreak seems to have come to a halt, Gov. David Ige, along with other state and local officials caution the public not to let their guard down in the fight against mosquitoes and the diseases they transmit.